dansmithy/simple-wercker-examples/README.md

 ## Running the examples

-Each example is in its own directory and contains a `run.sh` file that will run the example locally, provided that the Wercker CLI is installed.
+Each example is in its own directory and contains a `run.sh` file that will run the example locally, provided that the Wercker CLI and Docker are installed.
 Each example also has its own `README.md` with some useful documentation.